 Liechtenstein is a preferred destination for foreign investors seeking to do business in an European country because of its low taxes.
 While some of them will choose the regular structures like limited liability companies or establishments, other use more tax-efficient forms, such as foundations.

-The Company Law is the main law encompassing provisions on how to set up a foundation in Liechtenstein.
-You can find out more information about the Commercial Code from our company registration consultants in Liechtenstein.
+You can find out more information about setting up a foundation from our company registration consultants in Liechtenstein.

 The foundation is not a company itself, but it is an autonomous fund set up for special purpose and has a legal personality.
 Liechtenstein foundations may be established for various purposes; however, the most employed ones are: